bathos/logentries-client/README.md

    serialization.
 Applied before error transformation.
  - **withStack**: If an object is or contains an `Error` object, setting this to `true` will cause the stack trace to be included.
 Default: `false.`
+ - **flatten**: Convert objects into a single-level object where the values of interior objects become dot-notation properties of the root object.
+Defaults to false.
+More details on this below.
+ - **flattenArrays**: If `flatten` is true, you can also indicate whether arrays should be subject to the same process.
+Defaults to true if `flatten` is true.

 ### Log Levels